© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman site 400yds (370m) NE of Worlaby Church is a scheduled monument protected by Historic England under reference 1005233.
 View the official record →

-This Roman site, located approximately 370 metres northeast of Worlaby Church in Lincolnshire, is a scheduled ancient monument of Romano-British date.
+The Roman site 400 yards northeast of Worlaby Church is a scheduled ancient monument in Lincolnshire comprising archaeological deposits and structural remains from the Romano-British period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005233.

 Roman site 400yds (370m) NE of Worlaby Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005233.